42tg/merge-task/DECISIONS.md

 Difficult topic... while Infinity makes sense in the execution, NaN does not.
 And it does not help ourself that ` typeof interval[0] !== 'number'` will not catch NaN.
 So I added an additional check for that.

+# Conclusion

+## Runtime Complexity
+I want to be honest, I have no real Talent in Big O Notations.
+But searching up the Internet for the O Notation of javascript `.sort()` its O(n log n).
+The Filtering is only O(n) and the Iteration as well.
+Since that not overrule the O(n log n) I would say the final O Notation is O(n log n).

+## Memory Complexity
+Difficult question for an Javascript Developer to answer.
+I would guess O(n), but Javascript is copying the Arrays with each map or filter function underneath.